Perfluorooctanoic acid: Precursors

 PFOA can form as a breakdown product from a variety of precursor molecules.
 In fact, the main products of the fluorotelomer industry, fluorotelomer-based polymers, have been shown to degrade to form PFOA and related compounds, with half-lives of decades, both biotically and by simple abiotic reaction with water.
 It has been argued that fluorotelomer-based polymers already produced might be major sources of PFOA globally for decades to come.
 Other precursors that degrade to PFOA include 8:2 fluorotelomer alcohol (F(CF2)8CH2CH2OH), polyfluoroalkyl phosphate surfactants (PAPS), and possibly N-EtFOSE alcohol (F(CF2)8SO2N(Et)CH2CH2OH).
 When PTFE (Teflon) is degraded by heat (pyrolysis) it can form PFOA as a minor product.
 The Organisation for Economic Co-operation and Development (OECD) has compiled a list of 615 chemicals that have the potential to break down into perfluorocarboxylic acids (PFCA) including PFOA.
 However, not all 615 have the potential to break down to form PFOA.

 A majority of waste water treatment plants (WWTPs) that have been tested output more PFOA than is input, and this increased output has been attributed to the biodegradation of fluorotelomer alcohols.
 A current PFOA precursor concern are fluorotelomer-based polymers; fluorotelomer alcohols attached to hydrocarbon backbones via ester linkages may detach and be free to biodegrade to PFOA.

 Sources to people

 Food, drinking water, outdoor air, indoor air, dust, and food packagings are all implicated as sources of PFOA to people.
 However, it is unclear which exposure routes dominate because of data gaps.
 When water is a source, blood levels are approximately 100 times higher than drinking water levels.

 People who lived in the PFOA-contaminated area around DuPont's Washington Works facility were found to have higher levels of PFOA in their blood from drinking water.
 The highest PFOA levels in drinking water were found in the Little Hocking water system, with an average concentration of 3.55 parts per billion during 2002–2005.
 Individuals who drank more tap water, ate locally grown fruits and vegetables, or ate local meat, were all associated with having higher PFOA levels.
 Residents who used water carbon filter systems had lower PFOA levels.

+In Jersey, UK, 18% of residents of an area were found to have elevated levels of PFOA, downstream from 3M fire retardant tests in weekly fire-service practice from the 1960s to the mid 1990s.
+Bloodletting is used for these residents at a cost of $4500 per patient.
+The potatoes of the island were found to contain 10x the EU limit of PFOS.